svetaarut/Coding-Exercise-001/codingexercise/README.md

 # Coding Exercise
-This is a coding exercise for Statistics, Buckets and Soundex Sample data is contained within a csv file with 3 string columns (firstName, lastName, email) and 3 integer columns (age, vantageScore and ficoScore)
+This is a coding exercise for Statistics, Buckets and Soundex.
+Sample data is contained within a csv file containing 3 string columns (firstName, lastName, email) and 3 integer columns (age, vantageScore and ficoScore)

 ## API and Usage
 Run as a Spring Boot application